sourcehut-mirrors/chawan/doc/protocols.md

 Chawan supports FTP passive mode browsing and downloads.

+Directory listings return the `text/x-dirlist` content type, which is parsed by `dirlist2html` (and also used by the `file:` handler).
-For directory listings, it assumes UNIX output style, and will probably break horribly on receiving anything else.
-Otherwise, the directory listing view is identical to the file:// directory listing.
+This assumes UNIX output style, and will probably break horribly on receiving anything else.

 ## Shell-based adapters